 The First Watertown Post Office Was Completed In 1892

-The first Watertown Post Office would need some help from some rather prominent city natives and a literal act of Congress to see it to realized and completed in 1892.
+The first Watertown Post Office needed some help from some rather prominent city natives and a literal act of Congress to see it realized and completed in 1892.

-The journey would begin several years earlier, when around 1887, Congressman Abraham X. Parker from Potsdam and Beman Brockway, the senior editor and proprietor of the Watertown Daily Times, suggested a government building be erected in Watertown.
-The Times would advocate over the next few years the need for the government to own its post office buildings in all towns having first and second-class.
+The journey began several years earlier, when, around 1887, Congressman Abraham X. Parker from Potsdam and Beman Brockway, the senior editor and proprietor of the Watertown Daily Times, suggested a government building be erected in Watertown.
+The Times advocated over the next few years the need for the government to own its post office buildings in all towns having first and second-class post offices.

-The bill would be introduced, but locals such as Judge Denis O’Brien and then Congressman Roswell P. Flower helped push it through all the way to President Cleveland to sign, although for $50,000 less than the $125,000 that was initially asked for.
+The bill was introduced, but locals such as Judge Denis O’Brien and then Congressman Roswell P. Flower helped push it through all the way to President Cleveland to sign, although for $50,000 less than the $125,000 that was initially asked for.

 Once approved, it became a matter of where to build it.
 According to the Times, “The upper and lower end of Public Square demanded it.”
-One official, Col. Fister, preferred the lower end but the Smith building (later the Mohican) was soon to be erected there.
+One official, Col. Fister, preferred the lower end, but the Smith building (later known as the Mohican) was soon to be erected there.
 In the end, the first Watertown Post Office was to be built on Arsenal Street just off Public Square.

-On May 8, 1891, the Watertown Daily Times would write about the construction to start the following day–
+On May 8, 1891, the Watertown Daily Times wrote about the construction to start the following day—

 Arrangements have now been completed for laying the corner stone of the new postoffice building tomorrow afternoon, according to the ancient usages of the Masonic order.